homer0/packages/packages/public/simple-logger/README.md

 // your package.json
 ```

-You can also specify a `nameForCLI` on your `package.json`, and it will use that instead of the `name`.
+You can also specify a `appLoggerPrefix` on your `package.json`, and it will use that instead of the `name`.

 ### 🤘 Development